Skip to main content

 2. Explain that everyone will have a go at exploring the rope trail with a blindfold on, if they’re comfortable to do so.

-7. Start the participants going along the trail.
+6. Start the first group going along the trail.
 You should have responsible adults and young leaders along the trail, making sure everyone is staying safe and is carefully watched while taking part.

-8. Once at the end of the course, participants can remove their blindfold.
+7. Once at the end of the course, people can remove their blindfold.
 Keep going until everyone has had a go.

-2. Ask everyone to write or draw a list of the objects they can remember feeling on the course.
+9. At the end, gather everyone back together.
+Ask everyone to write down or draw a list of the objects they can remember feeling on the course.
 People could do this individually, in small groups or in pairs.

-4. Gather back together in a circle and ask a few people, who are happy and comfortable to, to read out what they felt.
+10. Gather back together in a circle and ask a few people, who are happy and comfortable to, to say what they think they felt.

 To be more environmentally-friendly, see what objects you and your volunteer team already own, see what’s on offer in charity shops, or get creative and make your own.